IyarLin/R-advantages-over-python/README.md

     data.table and many others.
 While some functionality may not be supported, it can still save a lot of time.

--   test editing tools in Rstudio are superb (find and replcae etc)
+-   test editing tools in Rstudio are superb (find and replace etc)